nordstream3/FOC/README.md

 FreeDrive is an open-source motor controller board based on a JLCPCB friendly [VESC6 75V/300A](https://vesc-project.com/sites/default/files/Benjamin%20Posts/vesc_75_300.pdf) so-called "driverless" design with individual gate drivers for all three phases.
 It is powered by an STM32F405 MCU and is capable of running FOC at high power and voltages.

-FreeDrive utilizes FOC which is short of Field Oriented Control.
+FreeDrive is a motor controller designed for FOC (Field Oriented Control) and HFI (High Frequency Injection), a sensorless teqnique enabling full torque at zero speed without sensor feedback.
 The hardware is separated in 3 sub-modules which are assembled using standard pin headers.

 POWER BRIDGE | MCU | SUPPLY
 |----|----|----|